-- 2 tbsp. oil – I used coconut oil, but any oil you prefer will work fine here.
+- Oil – I used coconut oil, but any oil you prefer will work fine here.

 - Ground turkey – Again, you can use beef or sausage here if that’s your preference.
 And you can go up or down on the amount used if you wish.
 A little less meat would simply make this more “soupy”, and more meat would make it more “stew-like”.

 - Canned crushed tomatoes – I used fire roasted, but regular tomatoes will work well too.
 You can even use diced tomatoes if that’s what you have on hand.
 But the crushed tomatoes give it a great texture.

-- 4 cups chicken broth – Not all chicken broths are created equal.
+- Chicken broth – Not all chicken broths are created equal.
 Read the ingredients.
 Avoid added sugars, and if you can get it, opt for low sodium.
 You’ll probably add some salt for seasoning anyway after cooking.
 So cutting down on it with broth is never a bad idea.
 If you opt for using beef in this recipe, you can use beef broth instead of chicken.

 - Balsamic vinegar – Any type will work as long as it isn’t flavored.
 If you want to intensify the depth of flavor, you can make a quick balsamic reduction and then use a tablespoon of that.
 But it’s not necessary.

-- 1 tbsp. dried thyme – Use either ground or whole leaf.
+- Dried thyme – Use either ground or whole leaf.

 - Ground rosemary – Definitely opt for ground rosemary here because whole-leaf, dried rosemary is not pleasant to chew on.

 - Salt and pepper – to taste after cooking.

 While the cheese is a major component here, it’s still a garnish.
 And those who can’t have dairy can easily leave it out.
 The soup will still be delicious.

 While totally optional, fresh, chopped Italian parsley or basil adds a wonderful accent here.
 Definitely worth the little bit of extra chopping!

 How To Make Lasagna Soup

 Salt your pasta water and bring it to a boil. (about 1 tbsp. for a large pot of water)

 Cook noodles to package directions.